hglattergotz/pardot/README.md

 ## Goals

- * Provide a single method for executing any command on any of the Pardot endpoints
+ * Provide a single method for executing any operation on any of the Pardot endpoints
  * Parse the response and return only the data (decoded JSON or SimpleXmlElement)
  * Take care of error handling